 This section is intended to provide a basic overview of the commercialization process for an invention disclosed to STC.UNM.
 The technology commercialization process begins with an idea from a UNM inventor and culminates with introduction of that invention as a product or service into the marketplace.
-This process diagram shows the general steps in the commercialization process, beginning with disclosure.
+This shows the general steps in the commercialization process, beginning with disclosure.

 Step 1: Disclosure